OciBlu/OciBlu/README.md

 I'm **Bagas** or [**OciBlu**](https://www.instagram.com/ociblu/) on my sosials media

 I have a hobby of electronics, technology, and modeling design.
 Here I share my projects and progress in learning technology.
-My specialization is in electronics, instrumentation, micro controller embedded systems including circuit design, circuit development, and applied electronic circuits.
+My specialization in electronics hardware, microcontroller, embedded systems, and automatic system including circuit design, circuit development, and applied electronic circuits.

 ## Skills